codebyritesh/ZMC/README.md

 # ZMC (Zoom Marathon Challenge) Extension

 The ZMC (Zoom Marathon Challenge) Extension is an open source Chrome extension designed to enhance English communication and soft skills development.
-It provides participants of the Zoom Marathon Challenge in India with daily topic suggestions for recording short videos on Zoom.
+It provides participants of the Zoom Marathon Challenge in Bharat with daily topic suggestions for recording short videos on Zoom.

 ## Features